 Trump Says 'There Will Be Bombing' If Iran Fails To Make 'Peace Deal'

-Washington: US President Donald Trump has threatened that Iran will be bombed if it persists in developing nuclear weapons.

-NBC News said that in an interview with one of its correspondents late Saturday, Trump said, "If they don't make a deal, there will be bombing" and he also threatened to punish Iran with what he called "secondary tariffs."
+"If they don't make a deal, there will be bombing," NBC News said the president told one of its correspondents in an interview late Saturday.
+It said he also threatened to punish Iran with what he called "secondary tariffs."

+Trump's language represented a sharpening of his comment a few days earlier that if Tehran refused to negotiate a new nuclear agreement, "bad, bad things are going to happen to Iran."

+It was not clear whether Trump was threatening bombing by US planes alone or in an operation coordinated with Israel.

 Legal Disclaimer: